The Funeral Home and The Medical Examiner

 How do I obtain copies of the Medical Examiner’s report?

-The Medical Examiner’s report will be made publicly available, usually within 4-6 months after the cause of death has been determined.
-There is generally a fee to obtain a copy.
+The Medical Examiner’s report is generally made publicly available within 4-6 months after the cause of death has been determined.
+A copy is generally available for a fee.

 How long can the Medical Examiner hold the body for?